-If needed, you may receive referrals to 2-3 agencies approximately one week after you hand in your Registration and Pre-Evaluation Form.
+If placement help is needed, you will receive referral(s) from the Shaw Center approximately one week after you hand in your Registration Form.
 The referrals you receive will provide agency name, contact information, service-learning description, and potential positions.
+You are usually responsible for reaching out to community partners directly, and in a timely manner.